wyhallenwu/carlaRL/README.md

   - [x] reset() reset the world to the init status
   - [x] agent(actor)

+> need to fix problem of reset environment.
+May using destroy() for all actors

 - [ ] sample trajectories
 - [ ] replaybuffer